DirectOutput/DirectOutput/Documentation/80_Contribute.md

 Some users might have problems installing, configuring and using the framwork.
 If you already feel familiar with the framework, please consider helping other users by ansering their questions in the various virtual pinball forums.
 This will free up resources on the development side!

-\section contribute_scripting Create scripts

-The DirectOutput framework can be extended using C# script files.
-Using scripts you can create new effects, toys and output controllers.

-General information on scripting for the DirectOutput framework can be found on the following page: \rel scripting

 Create more effects
 --